onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

 4. The `Collection` will declare fields and functions to interact with it, including `ownedNFTs`, `init()`, `withdraw()`, `destroy()`, and other important functions
 5. Next, the contract declares functions that create a new NFT (`mintNFT()`) and an empty collection (`createEmptyCollection()`)
-7. Finally, the contract declares an initializer that initializes the path fields, creates an empty collection as well as a reference to it, and saves a minter resource to account storage.
+7. Finally, the contract declares an `init()` function that initializes the path fields, creates an empty collection as well as a reference to it, and saves a minter resource to account storage.